lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 ---
 ## Javascript

-Javascript allows us to control and change the web site after its loaded.
+Javascript lets us control and change the web site after it has loaded.

 ---